 - Viana Maya, Adopt an Intern

 Following this meeting, and during the COVID-19 pandemic, the group have been meeting virtually to plan and deliver their engagement work.
 They have been working in two groups focusing on the different aspects of the inquiry: education and employment.
-Each group has launched online surveys to seek views experiences from those with lived experience, as well as educators and employers.
+Each group launched online surveys to seek views and experiences from those with lived experience, as well as educators and employers.

 Read the YWL blog for more details on the surveys

 To supplement the evidence gathered in the surveys, they also carried out phone interviews and online focus groups to gain additional insight.

 In September, the group shared updates on their engagement activities and presented their findings in a meeting with Christina McKelvie MSP, Minister for Older People and Equalities.